Shredha-Prasad/Automated-Dustbin/README.md

-Problem Statement
+Problem Statement:
 In urban areas, public and household waste management is a growing challenge.
 One of the key issues is hygiene and convenience while disposing of waste.
 Traditional dustbins require manual contact to open their lids, increasing the risk of germ transmission and contamination.
 There is a need for an automated, touchless system to make waste disposal more hygienic, convenient, and efficient.

-Scope of the Solution
+Scope of the Solution:
 The proposed solution involves developing an Automated Dustbin System that uses an Arduino UNO microcontroller to control a motion sensor and a servo motor.
 The system will detect the presence of an object (e.g., a hand or trash) near the dustbin and